 The CEOs of rivals including Samsung Electronics, Amazon, Google and Sony mourned the death of Jobs, a sign of the respect they held for the Silicon Valley legend.

-Investors had known about Jobs' long battle with pancreatic cancer.
-In August, the man known for minimalist design and marketing genius handed the reins to long-time operations chief Tim Cook.
+Jobs, who was 56, had fought a long battle with pancreatic cancer.
+In August, the man known for minimalist design and marketing genius handed the reins of Apple to long-time operations chief Tim Cook.

 Apple no longer has someone as creative and ambitious as Jobs that they can rely on, said Simon Liu, deputy investment officer of Polaris Group's fund unit.

 Cook unveiled the latest version of Apple's iPhone this week, in a launch that, unusually, failed to wow fans.

 In a sign of stiffening competition, Amazon.com Inc took the wraps off its Kindle Fire tablet last week, tacking on a mass market-friendly $199 price tag that analysts said poses a serious threat to the dominance of the two-year-old iPad.

 In Asia, the fortunes of Samsung are most closely tied to Apple.

 Analysts have said the South Korean conglomerate is one of the best placed companies to deliver something fresh and exciting to rival Apple.
 Samsung produces the closest competitor by sales to Apple's iPad tablet.